 IFFP has a highly developed Sunday School curriculum from Pre-K through Coming of Age in the 7th & 8th grades.
 An overview of the goals by grade and a description of each grade are listed on our web site and reviewed on Back to School Sunday.

 Are our IFFP dues tax deductible?
 Are Sunday school fees tax deductible?
 Can we make an additional contribution to IFFP?

 IFFP membership fees are typically tax deductible depending on your individual situation; Sunday School tuition is not deductible.
 In addition, IFFP appreciates and relies upon the generous, tax-deductible donations of members in order to support our many activities and programs.
-If you have any questions, please contact our Program Coordinator.
+If you have any questions, please contact our Administrative Director.

 How can we find out if the Gathering or Sunday School has been canceled?